In this tutorial we will show you how to build and integrate another addon with Leo Rover - Camera Mast.

 Now, that you've built the mast, it's time to mount it on the Rover and install all the necessary software.

-Last step is to connect Dynamixel cable to any of the socket which will fit the connector.
+Last step is to connect the Dynamixel cable to any of the 3 sockets that will fit the connector.

 In order to properly communicate with the servos, you need to assign them unique ID's.
 The most common way of choosing the ID is to set 1 for the base joint and increment it by 1 for each next joint in the chain.